BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 # Statement of need

 Closing the loop for drug dosage during general anesthesia is a challenging task which keeps the attention of the control community for more than two decades.
-In fact, the high need for reliability coupled with a highly uncertain system makes the design of a controller arduous work.
-Thus, numerous closed-loop control strategies have been proposed and reviewed in @ilyasReviewModernControl2017, @copotAutomatedDrugDelivery2020, @singhArtificialIntelligenceAnesthesia2022, and @ghitaClosedLoopControlAnesthesia2020 for instance.
+In fact, the high need for reliability coupled with a highly uncertain system makes the design of a controller an arduous work.
+Numerous closed-loop control strategies have been proposed and reviewed in @ilyasReviewModernControl2017, @copotAutomatedDrugDelivery2020, @singhArtificialIntelligenceAnesthesia2022, and @ghitaClosedLoopControlAnesthesia2020 for instance.

-Because it is a long-term process to clinically test a control method for drug injection, a lot of papers only rely on simulations to demonstrate the advantages of their proposition.
-However, two meta-studies agree on the fact that automated control during anesthesia brings better stability to the physiological signals during the procedure @brogiClinicalPerformanceSafety2017, @puriMulticenterEvaluationClosedLoop2016.
-Since the methods were first tested on simulation and obtained then good performances in clinical situations it could be concluded that simulations are realistic enough to be used as a first test.
+Since it is a long-term process to clinically test a control method for drug injection, many papers only rely on simulations to demonstrate the advantages of their proposition.
+However, two meta-studies @brogiClinicalPerformanceSafety2017, @puriMulticenterEvaluationClosedLoop2016 agree on the fact that automated control during anesthesia brings better stability to the physiological signals during the procedure.
+Since the methods that were first tested on simulation led to good performances in clinical situations, it could be concluded that simulations are realistic enough to be used as a first test.

 In addition to being way faster than clinical tests, simulations also allow researchers to use the same framework to compare their methods.
 Up to now, many different controllers have been proposed and tested on their own framework and it is often hard to compare them properly.
 This is made worse by the fact that the code of the algorithms is rarely open-source which makes hard the reproducibility of the results (to the author's knowledge @comanAnesthesiaGUIDEMATLABTool2022 is the only open-source controller for anesthesia).
 Ionescu *et al.* recently address this issue by providing an open-source anesthesia simulator to the community in @ionescuOpenSourcePatient2021a.
 If this is a first step to a FAIR (Findable, Accessible, Interoperable, Reusable) science, it can be improved.
 In fact, the measurement noise and disturbance scenarios are still not specified.
 Moreover, while the simulator could incorporate them, the level of uncertainty to take into account in the patient model is also not fixed.
-Finally, the metrics used to compare the performances must be explicit and used by all to compare our control methods.
+Finally, the metrics used to compare the performances must be explicit and used by all users to compare the proposed control methods.

 With the Python Anesthesia Simulator, a full pipeline is proposed to test control methods for drug dosage in anesthesia.
-By using *Pyhton*, an open-source language, we hope that everyone will be able to use our simulator.
-If the control community has been historically using MATLAB, the use of the control package [@fullerPythonControlSystems2021] in PAS helps to transition, with Matlab compatibility functions.
+By using Pyhton, an open-source language, we hope that everyone will be able to use our simulator.
+If the control community has been historically using Matlab, the use of the control package [@fullerPythonControlSystems2021] in PAS facilitate the transition, with Matlab compatibility functions.
 Moreover, from an interdisciplinary point of view, Python is already widely used by the data science and machine learning community.
-On the anesthesia topic, the database *VitalDB* [@leeVitalRecorderFree2018] has a Python API and could be used together with PAS to propose data-based approaches.
+On the anesthesia topic, the database VitalDB [@leeVitalRecorderFree2018] has a Python API and could be used together with PAS to propose data-based approaches.

-In addition to all the models available to link drugs to their effect some useful functionalities are available in PAS:
+In addition to all the models available to link drugs to their effect, some useful functionalities are available in PAS:

 - The uncertainties associated with Pharmacokinetic (PK) and Pharmacodynamic (PD) models are available to model inter-patient variability;